salkinium/blog/_posts/typesafe-register-access-in-c++/2015-02-25-typesafe-register-access-in-c++.md

 }
 ```

-It did not really dawn on me how primitive this concept was until I was forced to model a memory map myself for one of our many [device drivers](http://xpcc.io/api/group__driver.html).
+It did not really dawn on me how primitive this concept was until I was forced to model a memory map myself for one of our many device drivers.
 Since I have never been a friend of using the C preprocessor in C++ unless absolutely necessary, it seemed like a good opportunity to research how best to implement this in pure C++.

+**Update 2022: Note that this technique is outdated for C++20!
+Please consult the internet for the current state-of-the-art.**

 <!--more-->